Harshita0008/Veryfi-data-task/README.md

 Transform: Process the data to fit a unified internal schema that can merge with other data sources.
 The primary key used is the "code" field.
 Load: Insert the transformed data into a PostgreSQL database.

+### Use Case:

+The project is ideal for scenarios where periodic data ingestion is necessary from structured files into a relational database.
+Common applications include business intelligence, analytics, and reporting where data from diverse sources needs to be consolidated and analyzed.

+### Company Setting Operation:

+In a company setting, the pipeline would be configured to run automatically at scheduled intervals (e.g., daily, weekly).
+Upon execution, it would fetch the latest data from the designated JSON file, perform necessary transformations, and load it into the PostgreSQL database.
+Monitoring mechanisms would be implemented to track pipeline performance, detect errors, and ensure successful data ingestion.
+The pipeline's scalability and robustness would be tested and optimized to handle large volumes of data efficiently.

+### Conceptual Operation in a Company Setting:
+1. Scheduled Execution:
+- The pipeline is scheduled to run at specific intervals, such as daily or weekly, depending on the frequency of data updates.
+- Scheduled execution ensures timely ingestion of fresh data into the database, enabling up-to-date analysis and decision-making.
+2. Data Source Integration:
+- The pipeline seamlessly integrates with various data sources within the company's ecosystem, including internal systems, third-party platforms, or external APIs.
+- This integration enables comprehensive data collection from diverse sources, facilitating comprehensive analysis and insights generation.
+3. Scalability and Performance:
+- The pipeline is designed to handle large volumes of data efficiently, ensuring scalability to accommodate growing datasets.
+- Performance optimizations, such as parallel processing and batch operations, enhance the speed and responsiveness of data ingestion, even under high load conditions.
+4. Error Handling and Monitoring:
+- Robust error handling mechanisms are implemented to detect and handle data anomalies, ensuring data integrity throughout the pipeline.
+- Comprehensive monitoring tools track the execution status, performance metrics, and error logs, enabling timely intervention and troubleshooting as needed.

 ### Setup
 1. Clone this repository to your local machine.
 2. Install PostgreSQL if not already installed.